promise-authentication/promise_authentication/app/views/about/_rules.md

 ### §7.3 Authorization to sign

-The chair of the board has authorisation to sign.
+The chair of the board has authorization to sign.

 ## §8 Changing the rules